openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - Field
      - Type
      - Details
+   * - ``caseSensitive``
+     - boolean
+     - 'true' if the case sensitive option is selected.

+       'false' if this option is not selected.

+   * - ``chapter``
+     - string
+     - The name of the PDF file.
+   * - ``findprevious``
+     - boolean
+     - 'true' if the user clicks the Find Previous icon.

+       'false' if the user clicks the Find Next icon.

+   * - ``highlightAll``
+     - boolean
+     - 'true' if the option to highlight all matches is selected.

+       'false' if this option is not selected.

    * - ``name``
      - string
      - ``textbook.pdf.search.navigatednext``
-   * - ``findprevious``
+   * - ``page``
-     - boolean
+     - integer
-     - 'true' if the user clicks the Find Previous icon, 'false' if the user clicks the Find Next icon.
+     - The number of the page that is open when the search takes place.
    * - ``query``
      - string
      - The value in the search field.
-   * - ``caseSensitive``
-     - boolean
-     - 'true' if the case sensitive option is selected, 'false' if this option is not selected.
-   * - ``highlightAll``
-     - boolean
-     - 'true' if the option to highlight all matches is selected, 'false' if this option is not selected.
    * - ``status``
      -  string
      - A "not found" status phrase for a search string that is unsuccessful.

        Blank for successful search strings.
-   * - ``chapter``
-     - string
-     - The name of the PDF file.
-   * - ``page``
-     - integer
-     - The number of the page that is open when the search takes place.

 ``textbook.pdf.search.highlight.toggled``
 ---------------------------------------------